PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 .. note::
   This is an experimental implementation of `draft-bellis-dnsop-xpf <https://datatracker.ietf.org/doc/draft-bellis-dnsop-xpf/>`_.
+  This is a deprecated feature that will be removed in the near future.

 The server will trust XPF records found in queries sent from those netmasks (both IPv4 and IPv6), and will adjust queries' source and destination accordingly.
 This is especially useful when the recursor